 - Aside from swapping out the almonds for other nuts, you can also use other herbs to make pesto.
-Parsley, cilantro, mint, tarragon and oregano are great substitutes, or try a blend of different herbs.
+Parsley pesto, cilantro, mint, tarragon and oregano are great substitutes, or try a blend of different herbs.

 - Don't be limited to just using herbs either, you can add leafy greens to a pesto.
-Spinach, swiss chard, kale and wild garlic (ramp) leaves all make great tasting homemade pesto.
+Baby spinach leaves, swiss chard, kale and wild garlic (ramp) leaves all make great tasting homemade pesto.

 Tips For Making the Best Almond Pesto